olavim/Minotaurus/docs/testing.md

 ## How has it been tested

 All tests are written with JUnit.
+The tests themselves are tested with the help of PIT mutation testing.

 Below are more details about each unit test, sectioned by classes.

 #### Maze